 Have you vowed to be an organized mom only to still scramble and feel overwhelmed?
-Learn 3 tips that will actually help you reach your goals.
+Learn 3 tips that can help you reach your goals.

 It was the worst after-school combination: I needed to prepare the kids’ snacks, cook dinner, and fold a load of laundry, with only an hour and a half left.
 All while listening to my kids’ stories about their day and doing my best to give them attention.

 As organized as we all try to be, there eventually comes that day when no amount of planning can prepare for it.